-With social media constantly evolving, this depends on variables such as the time and effort you’re putting into social media marketing management, your budget, your audience, your strategy (objectives and initiatives), and whether you’re using paid ads or not.
+With social media constantly evolving, this depends on variables such as the time and effort you’re putting into social media marketing management, your budget, your audience, your strategy, and whether you’re using paid ads or not.
 Regardless, it’s important to remember that social media is a marathon and not a race.

 19. What are some common social media marketing mistakes business make?